 VACANCIES

-We are seeking to appoint a short-term part-time Administrative Assistant in the Institute for Marine and Antarctic Studies (IMAS) at the University of Tasmania, as part of the Australian Antarctic Program Partnership (AAPP).
+We are seeking to appoint a full-time Research Associate – Sea-Level Analyst in the Institute for Marine and Antarctic Studies (IMAS) at the University of Tasmania, as part of the Australian Antarctic Program Partnership (AAPP).

 The Opportunity